 That wouldn't be where you start, of course.
 You might start with them writing their name only, or the first letter of each name, or tracing it all on a paper you printed out.
 But give them opportunities to do some genuine, purposeful writing.
 Approach it very casually as, "Here write this.
 Of course you can write; we all write."
 And provide them a way, however modified, to do it.

-I teach a class at a homeschooling group once a week, and one year my class was full of very young four-year-olds (more about that another time).
-We have to learn locations on a map every week, and so I began the year expecting them to label their own maps.
-It is only the first letter of each word, which I give them of course, and I'll soon begin encouraging them to write the whole word if they're able.
-All along, I'm standing at the front saying, "A-a-athens.
+I teach a class at a Classical Conversations group once a week, and one year my class was full of very young four-year-olds.
+We had to learn locations on a map every week, and so I began the year expecting them to label their own maps.
+It was only the first letter of each word, which I give them of course, and I soon began encouraging them to write the whole word if they were able.
+All along, I stood at the front saying, "A-a-athens.
 See right there?
 And see it on your paper?
 Write 'A' for A-a-athens right there."
-And you'd be surprised--they really do!
+And you'd be surprised--they really did!

 Reading and writing are two sides of the same coin.
 There's a giant, positive feedback loop between reading and writing.
 Encourage them to write anything they'll write.
 Anything!
 Make them figure out what letter the word they want to write starts with...and then what comes next...and next...etc.
 Around here, a big Magnadoodle has been pretty key in this.